 Employee safety must always be the top priority in a workplace.
 When the risk of occupational hazards increases in certain professions, preventative measures to protect employees become increasingly crucial.
 The risks increase significantly when employees are exposed to consistent loud noise as part of their daily roles.
-A deep understanding of the causes, effects and prevention measures available can help to protect employees at risk.
+A deep understanding of the causes, effects, and prevention measures available can help to protect employees at risk.

 Loud Noises: One of the Leading Causes of Hearing Loss

 Loud noises commonly cause hearing loss over time.
 Specifically, the inner compartments of the ear easily become damaged when the ear is exposed to repeated, regular loud noises over a long period of time.
 Whereas age-related hearing loss happens naturally and gradually over time, noise-induced hearing loss occurs with regular exposure to loud noises.
 This exposure speeds up the process of natural hearing loss over time.

 Noise-induced hearing loss occurs due to damage to the cochlea.
 The cochlea is a coiled, spiral tube section in the inner ear where sensitive hair cells become tarnished.
 While there are varying degrees of hearing loss (do you know how to recognize the 7 degrees of hearing loss?), there are three main types of hearing loss.
 According to the American Speech-Language-Hearing Association (ASHA), these three basic types are conductive hearing loss, sensorineural hearing loss, and mixed hearing loss.

 Conductive hearing loss occurs when sound cannot make it through the outer and middle ear to reach the inner ear.
 With this type of hearing loss, it becomes harder to hear soft sounds and louder sounds may be muffled.
 Oftentimes, medication or surgery can fix conductive hearing loss.